 In addition, some community registries will list companies that provide security guard services in the area, which can be a source for expanding your research into unfamiliar markets.

 5. Go to a conference.

-Industry conferences are where security companies go to show off their stuff.
-While your competitors are looking to establish connections with new leads, you can use their presentation to glean information about their value propositions.
-Watching their booth can give you an idea of which value props are connecting with visitors and which aren’t.
+Industry conferences are where private security firms go to show off their stuff.
+While your competitors are looking to establish connections with new leads, you can use their presentation to glean information about their value propositions and security guard services.
+Watching their booth can give you an idea of which value props are connecting with visitors, and which aren’t.